commercialhaskell/stack/doc/commands/build_command.md

 ### `--[no-]haddock-hyperlink-source` flag

-Default: Enabled
+Default: Enabled (if building Haddock documentation)

-Unset the flag to disable building building hyperlinked source for Haddock.
+When building Haddock documentation (see the [`--[no-]haddock`](#-no-haddock-flag) flag), unset the flag to disable building documentation with hyperlinked sources.

 If the [`--haddock-for-hackage`](#-no-haddock-for-hackage-flag) flag is passed, this flag is ignored.